kannans89/RustRepo/06_Variables/06_variables.md

 ```

-output will be as shown
+The output of the snippet is  given below-

 ```rust
   fees is 25000